IRS Bank Levy: Bank Account Garnishment Laws & Process

 When a Bank Levy Is Used & Requirements of IRS before Implementing

 A bank levy is one of the preferred methods of levy used by the IRS because they can quickly and easily recoup large amounts of unpaid taxes with minimal effort on their part.
 The IRS will look at your financial situation when determining what type of levy to use.
-Once the 30 days have passed the IRS will most likely contact your bank to see the amount of funds in your bank account.
+Once the 30 days have passed the IRS will most likely contact your bank to see the number of funds in your bank account.
 If there are sufficient then they will immediately require the bank to freeze your account in order for them to levy.
 If you do not have sufficient funds in your account they most likely won’t use a bank levy and will look at your employment situation and determine if they can the wage garnishment method.
-The IRS does have a process that it follows before levying someones bank account and the most likely won’t levy an account until the follow 3 conditions have been satisfied:
+The IRS does have a process that it follows before levying someone’s bank account and the most likely won’t levy an account until the following 3 conditions have been satisfied:

 - The IRS assessed a tax amount owed and demanded payment of the taxes owed

 - After the notice was received by the taxpayer, the taxpayer failed to pay or resolve the taxes owed in another manner